ZedDeeCee/ZedDeeCee.github.io/_posts/2023-03-31-samurai-barber-2nd-edition.md

 For the paperback and kindle versions, you will be able to get it from [Amazon](){:target="_blank"}.

-For Epub, Mobi and PDF versions you can get it from [Gumroad](https://zeddeecee.gumroad.com/l/SamuraiBarberVersusNinjaHairstylist){:target="_blank"}.
-You can actually specify your own price, starting from $0.99, on here.
+For Epub, Mobi and PDF versions, you can get it from [Gumroad](https://zeddeecee.gumroad.com/l/SamuraiBarberVersusNinjaHairstylist){:target="_blank"}.